International businesses are facing new challenges to their internal

 Lack of Communication

-It may seem obvious to state that non-communication is probably the biggest contributor to poor communication.
-Yet it continues to prove itself as the major problem within most companies.
+may seem obvious to state that non-communication is probably the

 Lack of communication with staff is not solely due to lack of spoken dialogue.
 Rather it relates to access to information.